mmaumoon/Task3/README.md

-# Changes made by maumoon
+# Changes made by Mohamed Maumoon

 added the search component as a separate feature